jaspervdj/jaspervdj/posts/2010-03-26-arrows-dependencies.markdown

 > Well my arrows are made of desire
 > From far away as Jupiter's sulphur mines

-Arrows are used less often than Monads or Monoids, but they are certainly not harder.
+Arrows are less common than Monads or Monoids (in Haskell code, that is), but they are certainly not harder to understand.
 This blogpost aims to give a quick, informal introduction to Arrows.
 As concrete subject and example, we use dependency handling in Hakyll.

 ## The problem